AcunatomyConditionsSciatica

 Resolution or Maintenance

-Muscular sciatica often responds faster than expected — 4–6 sessions for significant resolution.
-Disc-involved cases may take longer and benefit from concurrent care.
-The goal is elimination of radiating symptoms.
+Muscular sciatica often resolves in 4–6 sessions; disc-involved cases take longer and benefit from concurrent care.
+The goal is reaching the point where you no longer need regular treatment.

 Never had acupuncture before? →